mikeperry-tor/vanguards/README_SECURITY.md

 over long periods of time, to gain signficant confidence in a specific onion service IP address over time.

-Note that local/quasi-global adversaries such as Russia now have the ability to
+Note that quasi-global adversaries such as Russia now have the ability to
 [shape traffic through their infrastructure](https://arstechnica.com/gadgets/2021/03/a-russian-isp-confirms-roskomnadzors-twitter-blocking-blooper/).
-While this does not seem to make a difference in capability with respect to onion services, due to the flooding attacks of cabaility #4, it is worth noting.
+While this does not seem to make a difference in capability with respect to onion services, due to the flooding attacks of capability #4, it is worth noting.
 The game is to
 [export such technology](https://www.nytimes.com/2019/04/24/technology/ecuador-surveillance-cameras-police-government.html).
 If you care about policy, or just want to play this game for the lulz, pay